yiphei/yif-AI/attention_dropout_transformer/README.md

 ### LearnedDropout

-At the high level, the LearnedDropout computes a dropout mask $\mathbf{m}$ from the input $X$ and applies it onto the same input.
-The crux is in the mask's computation.
-In the regular dropout module, the dropout mask $\mathbf{m}$ is simply a randomly generated tensor of zeroes and ones, with the number of zeroes determined by the dropout rate hyperparameter.
-In **LearnedDropout**, the function that generates the mask needs to be differentiable.
-In this implementation, the function is two-fold.
+Like every dropout, LearnedDropout computes a dropout mask $\mathbf{m}$ of 0s and 1s that is applied to the dropout input.
+The crux lies in the mask's computation.
+The canonical dropout randomly generates the dropout mask $\mathbf{m}$ from a Bernoulli distribution, with the probablity of 0 determined by the dropout rate hyperparameter.
+To enable learning, **LearnedDropout** needs to generate the mask in a differentiable way.

-First, there is a canonical multi-headed attention operation.
+First, the dropout input is passed through a multi-headed attention operation.
 For a dropout to be effective, it needs to understand the dependences between tokens.
 Stated more formally, etc.

 [insert latex]